 This approach is not for the faint-hearted, but research suggests it can be useful to get rid of negative thoughts when used by those tackling obsessive thoughts and compulsive behaviour.

 Along similar lines, but not so direct, there’s some evidence that trying to accept unwanted thoughts rather than doing battle with them can be beneficial.
 Here are the instructions from one study which found it decreased participants’ distress:

 “Struggling with your target thought is like struggling in quicksand.
 I want you to watch your thoughts.
 Imagine that they are coming out of your ears on little signs held by marching soldiers.
 I want you to allow the soldiers to march by in front of you, like a little parade.
 Do not argue with the signs, or avoid them, or make them go away.
 Just watch them march by.”
 (Marcks & Woods, 2005, p.
 440)

 Similar to acceptance, Buddhist mindfulness meditation promotes an attitude of compassion and non-judgement towards the thoughts that flit through the mind.
-This may also be a helpful approach to unwanted repetitive thoughts.
+This may also be a helpful approach to get rid of negative thoughts.

 There is a basic guide to mindfulness meditation in this article on how meditation improves attention.